stephwon/MicroKG_Node_Alignment/README.md

 # Microbiome-MetagenomicKG Node Alignment
-This is a temporary repo for MicrobiomeKG and MetagenomicKG integration.
+This is just a temporary repo...

 ## 1. Node Normalizer (NN)
 Below is the overall schematic of node alignment pipeline: